-As a result of the relocation of its Lamb's international production from Canada to the UK in the quarter ended September 30, 2012), the Corporation's exposure to fluctuations in the value of the GBP relative to the CAD has been significantly reduced as both sales and cost of production are now denominated in GBP.
+The Corporation's exposure to fluctuations in the value of the GBP relative to the CAD is relatively lower, as both sales and cost of Lamb's international production are denominated in GBP.
 While Corby's exposure has been minimized, increases in the value of the CAD relative to the GBP will have an unfavourable impact on the Corporation's earnings.